WanJJJh/DiffAns/README.md

-# DiffAns
+# Conditional Diffusion Model for Open-ended Video Question Answering
-This is the implementation of DiffAns.
+This is the implementation of paper Conditional Diffusion Model for Open-ended Video Question Answering.

 # Acknowledgments
 Thanks for the following open source works and some codes are borrowed from them: